Symplectically replacing plumbings with Euler characteristic 2 4-manifolds: Proof of Theorem

-We have shown that all linear plumbings of Theorem \ref{thm:main} are indeed 2-replaceable.
+We have shown that all of the linear plumbings listed in Theorem \ref{thm:main} are indeed 2-replaceable.
 Next we show that these are the only 2-replaceable linear plumbings.
-To do this we consider all possible admissible continued fractions $[a_1,...,a_n]=0$ with at most two entries equal to 1 and show that the linear plumbings corresponding to their dual fractions are of one of the forms in Theorem \ref{thm:main}.
+To do this, we consider the continued fractions listed in Corollary \ref{summary} and show that their dual continued fractions \textit{correspond} to the linear plumbings listed in Theorem \ref{thm:main}.
+That is, we will show that if such a dual is given by $[m_1,\ldots,m_r]$, then the plumbing with weights $(-m_1,\ldots,-m_r)$ is one of the plumbings listed in Theorem \ref{thm:main}.

-We start with the trivial cases.
-If $n=1$, then the only admissible fraction that is equal to 0 is [0].
-Adding 2 gives the fraction $[2]=\frac{2}{1}$, which has dual fraction $[2]=\frac{2}{1}$.
-This corresponds to the $-2$ disk bundle over $S^2$.
-If $n=2$, then the only such fraction is $[1,1]$.
-Adding 1 to each entry gives $[2,2]=\frac{3}{2}$, which has dual fraction 3.
-This corresponds to the $-3$ disk bundle over $S^2$.
-More generally, consider $[1,\overbrace{2,2,...,2,2}^p,1]=0$, where $p\ge0$.
-Adding 1 to the first and last entry gives $[2,2,...,2,2]=\frac{p+3}{p+2}$, which has dual fraction $p+3$.
-This corresponds to the $-(p+3)$ disk bundle over $S^2$.
-These cases already have Euler characteristic 2, thus they are trivially 2-replaceable.
+The first two cases are the continued fractions $[0]$ and $[1,1]$.
+Adding 2 to the only entry of $[0]$ yields the fraction $[2]=\frac{2}{1}$, which has dual fraction $[2]=\frac{2}{1}$.
+This corresponds to the $-2$-disk bundle over $S^2$.
+Similarly, adding 1 to each entry in $[1,1]$ yields the fraction $[2,2]=\frac{3}{2}$, which has dual fraction $[3]=\frac{3}{1}$.
+This corresponds to the $-3$-disk bundle over $S^2$.
+These two plumbings are \textit{trivially} 2-replaceable and fall under Theorem \ref{thm:main}(a).
+Now, there are two blowups of $[1,1]$, namely $[1,2,1]$ and $[2,1,2]$.
+Since any admissible fraction $[a_1,\ldots,a_n]=0$ with $n\ge 3$ is necessarily a blowup of one of these two fractions (by Proposition \ref{orlikwagprop}), we will consider the following types of continued fractions.

-We now assume that $[a_1,...,a_n]=0$ has at most two entries that are equal to 1, $n\ge3$, and $a_1, a_n$ are not both 1.
-Notice that the only admissible fractions equal to 0 of length 3 are $[1,2,1]$ and $[2,1,2]$.
-Thus $[a_1,...,a_n]$ is a blowup of one of these two fractions.
-We need to consider the following cases: \begin{enumerate} \item Blowups of $[1,2,1]$ with exactly two entries that are 1.
-(Note, no blowup of $[1,2,1]$ can contain exactly one entry that is 1) \begin{itemize} \item Blowups with $a_1=1$ and $a_n\neq1$ (and equivalently, with $a_n=1$ and $a_1\neq1$) \item Blowups with $a_1,a_n\neq1$ \end{itemize} \item Blowups of $[2,1,2]$ that are not blowups of $[1,2,1]$.
-By Lemma \ref{lem:10}, such blowups have first and last entry not equal to 1. \begin{itemize} \item Blowups with exactly one entry that is 1 (Note: these are automatically not blowups of $[1,2,1]$) \item Blowups with exactly two entries that are 1 \end{itemize} \end{enumerate}